dharada/myspark/README.md

 `http://localhost:4567/bulk/d/3600`

-* his api will send documents straight to your elasticsearch.
+* this api will send documents straight to your elasticsearch.

 This only works if you have disabled security in your elasticsearch.yml though.
 `xpack.security.enabled: false`